-I’m sure you’ve thought a lot about teaching your pup to sit or lie down, but having to teach a puppy its name? really?….
-Is that a thing?
-Well yes… yes it is, and it’s more than likely the first thing your puppy will learn from you.
+I’m sure you’ve thought a lot about teaching your pup to sit or lie down, but how about teaching a puppy its name?
 Puppies don’t arrive pre-programmed knowing ‘this word is my name and I should respond when I hear it.’
 They are a blank slate that needs to learn and that is down to you, it’s fine, there’s no pressure…after all, you do have us to help.

-- Why it’s important to a teach a puppy its name
+- Why it’s important to teach a puppy its name

 - Top tips on how to make sure that teaching your puppy their name is a piece of cake or more likely sausage!

 Why is it important to teach your puppy their name?

 Imagine how hard it would be to have a puppy or dog that didn’t respond to their name, especially when you need them to come back to you.
 Teaching your puppy their name is really key to a happy relationship together and is generally one of the first few things you train them.

 Why though?
 Well, here are a few reasons why knowing their name is important.

 - Attention!!! – It lets your puppy know you need them to check in with you.

 - Recall – It lays the foundations of getting them to come to you.

 - Bonding – It’s how they will be known for the rest of their lives, so it’s important to start off on the right foot, or paw!